tom-howard/ros/docs/com2009/assignment2/partb/task3.md

 </figure>
 </center>

-You can use this as a starting point for the development of your Task 3 ROS node(s), and for any development work that you do outside the lab sessions. **Make sure that you test things out thoroughly on a real Waffle in the labs though**.
+You can use this as a starting point for the development of your Task 3 ROS node(s), and for any development work that you do ~~outside the lab sessions. **Make sure that your robot test things out thoroughly on a real Waffle in the labs though**~~.

 !!! note
-    The real maze that will be used for the final assessment of Task 3 **will be different to this!**
+    1. The maze that will be used for the final assessment of Task 3 **will be a different configuration to the example simulations!**
+    1. The start and finish points will be different, and won't necessarily be at opposite ends of the arena!
     <!-- 1.
 Corners in the final maze won't necessarily all be at right angles like they are in the simulation: some may be acute or obtuse! -->

 ## Marking {#marks}